helm/helm-2to3/README.md

 ### Developer (From Source) Install

-If you would like to handle the build yourself, this is how recommend doing it.
+If you would like to handle the build yourself, this is the recommended way to do it.

 You must first have [Go](http://golang.org) installed , and then you run: